 displayName is always the "pretty" name of the value of the permission.
 The

 following is a list of potential names for each type of permission.

 |user||User's full name, as defined for their Google account.
 Example: Joe Smith|

 |group||Name of the Google Group.
 Example: The Company Administrators|

 ACLs set on folders propagate downward to all contained items.
 Propagation occurs whenever permissions or the hierarchy are changed, and is done recursively through all nested folders.

-Inherited permissions can not be removed from an item in a Team Drive.
-Instead it can be adjusted on the direct or indirect parent from which it was inherited.
+Inherited permissions cannot be removed from an item in a Team Drive.
+Instead they can be adjusted on the direct or indirect parent from which it was inherited.
 Inherited permissions may be removed from items under "My Drive" or "Shared with me."

 The effective permissions for the current user are represented as

 capabilities in the file metadata.
 Capabilities are a collection

 of boolean fields that indicate whether or not an action can be performed